-FEST — Pitching Forum is an international film project competition and film financing and co-production event focused on providing development, support, financing and co-production opportunities for film projects.
+FEST — Pitching Forum is an international competition for film projects and an international event for financing and co-production.
+It focuses on providing opportunities for the development, support, financing and co-production for film projects.

 The forum is divided into four categories:

 In total, 24 projects will be selected.
-The selected finalists will pitch their project to the international film industry decision-makers: producers, investors, fund managers, sales, distributors, and festival programmers; in order to win awards, receive feedback and partake in one-to-one meetings.
-They will also have access to training sessions headed by world-renowned project development experts, who will guide them on the way to preparing a perfect pitch.
+The selected finalists will present their project to the international film industry decision-makers: producers, investors, fund managers, sales, distributors and festival programmers, in order to win awards, receive feedback and partake in one-on-one meetings.
+They will also have access to training sessions, headed by world-renowned project development experts, who will guide and advise them in order to prepare a perfect pitch.

 DATES

-The final pitch presentations will also be broadcast online to a selected audience of industry professionals.
-This format allows for a more extensive panel of experts and a worldwide audience, granting access to industry gatekeepers who would otherwise not be available to travel to Espinho for the physical event.
+The final pitch presentations will also be broadcasted online to a selected audience of industry professionals.
+This new format will allow the presence of a wider panel of experts, as well as a worldwide audience, increasing the possibilities of the projects being seen by important experts, who, otherwise, would not be able to travel to Espinho for the physical event.

 PITCH TRAINING SESSIONS

-Before the final presentations, participants will have the chance to join exclusive training sessions focused on pitch development, headed by two renowned experts who will help the finalists prepare their presentations, so they can make the most of it.
+Before the final presentations, participants will have the opportunity to participate in the training sessions.
+The training consists on a three-day workshop focused on pitch development, headed by two renowned experts who will help the finalists acquire the necessary tools for their final presentation.

-Our experienced tutors through a three-day training program will prepare our participants (individually or in teams of two) to deliver their best pitch.
-We want our participants to be able to speak the same language as the attending producers and financiers, granting the project success.
+Our experienced tutors will prepare our participants, individually or in teams of two, to make the best pitch possible.
+We want them to be able to speak the same language as the attending producers and financiers, granting that their project succeeds.

 Although this training program isn’t mandatory, it can be an important boost that can help turn a good project into a good film.